 If you don't pay your delinquent real property taxes in Michigan, your property will be forfeited to the county and then foreclosed.

 On March 1 in each tax year, property that's delinquent for taxes, interest, penalties, and fees for the immediately preceding 12 months or more is forfeited to the county treasurer.
 (Mich.
 Comp.
 Laws § 211.78g).
 But a forfeiture doesn't mean that you've lost your home.
 In this context, "forfeiture" means that the county will eventually foreclose your home.

 You'll get about a year after the forfeiture to pay off the debt before you lose the home in a tax foreclosure.
 (Mich.
 Comp.
 Laws § 211.78g).
 This year-long period is called a "redemption period," which is explained in more detail below.

 The foreclosure starts during the redemption period.
-The foreclosing party files a petition with the court no later than June 15th in the second year of the delinquency (Mich.
+The foreclosing party files a petition with the court no later than June 15th.
+(Mich.
 Comp.
 Laws § 211.78h).
-If the taxes go unpaid, the court will enter judgment in late March of the third year of the delinquency and the home is foreclosed (Mich.
+If the taxes go unpaid, the court will enter judgment, generally, no later than late March of the next year and the home is foreclosed.
+(Mich.
 Comp.
 Laws § 211.78k).
 The county treasurer then takes ownership of the property and can sell it to a new owner.

 To redeem, you must pay the delinquent taxes plus some additional amounts.
 (Learn more in Getting Your Home Back After a Property Tax Sale in Michigan.)